Skip to main

 Past Symposiums:

 • 2024 - An Evening with Emily St. John Mandel: Emily St. John Mandel is the author of the critically acclaimed novel “Station Eleven,” a finalist for the 2014 National Book Award, as well as “The Glass Hotel,” which was a 2020 finalist for the Scotiabank Giller Prize.
 Mandel is the author of several other novels — “Last Night in Montreal,” “The Singer’s Gun” and “The Lola Quartet,” — all of which were Indie Next picks.
 In her lectures, Mandel captivates audiences with stories about her early writing career and her thoughtful reflections on writing literary fiction with the strongest possible narrative drive.
 A poised speaker whose works continue to grow in scale and ambition, her moderated conversation with Gaines Center Director Michelle Sizemore, Ph.D., focused on the role of the humanities in a world navigating climate change, global pandemics and fracturing leadership.
-A recording of the event will be available soon.
+You can view a recording of the event by clicking here.

 • 2023 - An Evening with George Saunders: George Saunders is the author of 12 books, including "Lincoln in the Bardo," which won the 2017 Man Booker Prize for best work of fiction in English.
 He has received MacArthur and Guggenheim Fellowships, the PEN/Malamud Prize for excellence in the short story and is a member of the American Academy of Arts and Letters and the American Academy of Arts and Sciences.
 In 2013, he was named one of the world’s 100 most influential people in the world by Time magazine.
 In support of his work, he has appeared on "The Colbert Report," "Late Night with David Letterman," "All Things Considered" and "The Diane Rehm Show."
 You can view the recording of the event by clicking here.